 Instead of worrying about pain, fatigue, and injury, you can focus on more important things like your technique and the music you are working on.
 On top of that, you can play for a more extended period of time.

 Doing what you can to keep injuries from occurring will keep you playing for years to come.
 All of those hours of practice sessions will add up to create great results.

 Is There An Alternative to Classical Guitar Footstools?

-Despite footstools being considered the standard, and have been used since the 19th century by legends such as Francisco Tarrega and Andres Segovia (they used wooden ones), there are many players who still report having back pain while playing the classical guitar.
+Despite footstools being considered the standard and having been used since the 19th century by legends such as Francisco Tarrega and Andres Segovia (they used wooden ones), there are many players who still report having back pain while playing the classical guitar.

-I’ve personally never had these issues, and I recommend that you re-examine your posture and technique first, and possibly adjust the height of your device as well.
+I’ve personally never had these issues, and I recommend that you re-examine your posture and technique first and possibly adjust the height of your device as well.
 Even your chair might be bad, and it should be replaced, and you may also be sitting in it wrong (you’ll want to be towards the front of it)!